stephschofield/easy-v0-api/README.md

-# V0 API Scripts - Standalone Component Generator
+# V0 API Scripts - Enhanced SDK Wrapper 🔧

-A wrapper for generating React components using the Vercel v0 API with intelligent backend integration and enforced auto-download capabilities.
+**A powerful wrapper around Vercel's v0 API that makes component generation and backend integration effortless.**

+This enhanced SDK wrapper simplifies the v0 API workflow by adding intelligent features on top of the official v0 SDK.
+It automatically handles component type detection, optimizes prompts for better results, enforces reliable downloads, and ensures seamless integration with your existing backend systems.

+Instead of manually managing v0 API calls, prompt engineering, and file downloads, this wrapper provides a streamlined interface that handles all the complexity behind the scenes.
+Perfect for developers who want the power of v0 without the integration hassles.

 ## 🚀 Features